lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***Note:*** You now have a "whitelist" firewall that only accepts connections you created yourself.
 Problems?
 [Follow this thread on the BunsenLabs forums](https://forums.bunsenlabs.org/viewtopic.php?id=1765).
+Use this firewall in addition to restrictive rules on your router!

 **7.2 Mail encryption**